Custom Parts & Equipment (CPE) Coverage: Insuring Your Car Modifications

 Does standard "full coverage" auto insurance cover aftermarket parts?

-No. Standard full coverage — which includes liability, comprehensive, and collision — only restores your vehicle to its factory condition.
-Aftermarket modifications, custom parts, and upgrades you've paid for separately are not included unless you add a CPE endorsement to your policy.
-Most standard policies limit aftermarket coverage to $1,000–$3,000 at best, even with comprehensive and collision in place.
+No. Standard full coverage — which includes liability, comprehensive, and collision — only restores your vehicle to its factory OEM condition.
+Aftermarket modifications and custom upgrades are not included unless you add a CPE endorsement.
+Most standard policies limit aftermarket coverage to $1,000–$3,000 at best, even with comprehensive and collision in place, leaving a substantial gap for enthusiasts with more invested.

 What's the difference between CPE coverage and a specialty modified car policy?

 A CPE endorsement is added to a standard auto policy and covers specific aftermarket parts up to a chosen limit.
-A specialty modified car policy (offered by carriers like Hagerty or Grundy) is a completely separate type of policy designed for heavily modified, classic, or collector vehicles — often providing agreed-value coverage and higher limits.
-If your modifications exceed $10,000–$15,000, a specialty policy may offer better overall protection.
+A specialty modified car policy — offered by carriers like Hagerty, Grundy, or American Collectors — is a completely separate type of policy designed for heavily modified, classic, or collector vehicles, often providing agreed-value coverage with no depreciation disputes.
+If your modifications exceed $10,000–$15,000 in total value, a specialty policy may offer stronger overall protection and better pricing than a standard CPE add-on.

 Can I add CPE coverage after I've already made modifications?

 Yes, in most cases you can add CPE mid-policy term.
-However, insurers may require documentation of the parts and their condition at the time of adding coverage.
-Some insurers may not cover pre-existing damage to modifications, so it's best to add CPE before or immediately after making any aftermarket changes.
+However, insurers may require documentation of the parts and their current condition at the time of adding coverage, and some may not cover pre-existing damage to modifications.
+It's best to add CPE before or immediately after making any aftermarket changes, and always submit a formal written Vehicle Modification Disclosure form — not just a verbal conversation — to ensure your coverage is properly on file.

 Will my CPE claim be paid at replacement cost or actual cash value?

 This depends on your specific policy language.
 Most standard CPE endorsements pay out at Actual Cash Value (ACV), meaning depreciation is factored in.
 Some insurers offer Replacement Cost Value (RCV) as an upgrade, which pays what it would actually cost to replace the part new.
+Specialty insurers like Hagerty and Grundy use agreed value policies that lock in a pre-negotiated payout with no depreciation disputes.
 Always confirm which method your policy uses before assuming full reimbursement.

 What happens if I don't tell my insurer about my modifications?

 Not disclosing modifications is a serious risk.
 If you file a claim and your insurer discovers undisclosed modifications — especially performance upgrades — they can deny the claim under a "material misrepresentation" clause and potentially cancel your policy altogether.
-In some states this could also affect your ability to obtain coverage elsewhere.
-Always be upfront about modifications, even if it means a slightly higher premium.
-See our guide on OEM vs. aftermarket parts coverage for related context on how insurers evaluate vehicle modifications at claim time.
+In some states, this could also impact your ability to obtain coverage elsewhere.
+Remember, verbal conversations are not enough — written disclosure forms must be completed, signed, and formally attached to your policy to be legally valid.

 Compare Car Insurance Rates in Ohio